-Nine (9) additional advanced hours in criminal justice or forensic science
+Six (6) additional advanced hours in criminal justice or forensic science

-CJUS 2323 is taken in lieu of CJUS/SOCI 2313 Correctional Systems and Practices
+\Students with a Law Enforcement Concentration will take CJUS 2323 Legal Aspects of Law Enforcement in lieu of CJUS/SOCI 2313 Correctional Systems and Practices.

 One of the following concentrations or minor from another department must be selected if pursuing B.A. or B.S. degree.
 Minor or concentration is optional if pursuing B.A.S. degree: